 Alvin Ailey American Dance Theater “I Want to be Ready”

-Dance Mogul: How did you balance pursing higher education and your dance training?
+Dance Mogul: How did you balance pursuing higher education and your dance training?

 Dance Mogul: You have had numerous opportunities and accomplishments, what have been some of your most memorable?